holochain/release-integration/README.md

 If this script succeeds, you should find a git token in `./scripts/git_test_token.txt` and a crates token in `./scripts/crates_test_token.txt`.

+## Logging into the test services

+- Access Gitea at `http://localhost:3000` and log in with the username `gituser` and the password `pass`.
+- Access the crates registry at `http://localhost:8000` and log in with the username `admin` and the password `admin`.

 ## Running the tests

 Ensure the services are up and running, then run the tests with: